Skip to content

 Next, install the required packages using:

-python3 -m pip install -r requirements.txt
+python3 -m pip install --no-deps -r requirements.txt

 If utilizing application machine translations, install the required dependencies:

-python3 -m pip install -r requirements-translate.txt
+python3 -m pip install -r requirements/translate.txt

 Install Node packages